AdaRoseCannon/pwa-talks/hack.md

   * High End gaming
   * Bluetooth
 * Do you need to circumvent the web's security model.
 For your user's sake I hope not.
-  * The web platform tries to resist tracking and privacy issues.
-Why do you think facebook would rather you be in the app than the web.
+  * The web platform tries to resist allowing APIs which could enable user tracking and privacy.

 <blockquote class="dark" id="splash-slide" style="background-image: url('images/bird5.jpg');">
 <h1>Web Apps can't fulfill every app use case.</h1>